IIn memory of Pope Francis

 Stefanie Stahlhofen - Vatican City

-Shortly before 7:30 a.m., the Pope received twelve family members of Israeli hostages at the Santa Marta guesthouse, and shortly before 8:00 a.m., he received ten family members of Palestinians from Gaza, both Christian and Muslim.
+Shortly before 7:30 a.m., the Pope received twelve family members of Israeli hostages at the Santa Marta guesthouse, and shortly before 8:00 a.m., he met with ten family members of Palestinians from Gaza, both Christians and Muslims.
 The parish priest of Gaza, Father Gabriel Romanelli, and a Greek Orthodox priest were also present.
-The Palestinians were received in the audience hall.
-The Pope expressed his condolences and sympathy for both delegations' grief:

 Terrorism.

-Please, let us work for peace, pray for peace, pray intensely for peace.
-May the Lord intervene there, may the Lord help us solve the problems and not continue with the passions that ultimately kill everyone.
-Let us pray for the Palestinian people, let us pray for the Israeli people, that peace may come," was the urgent appeal of the head of the Catholic Church.
-Pope Francis had previously also called for prayers "for all people who suffer because of the many wars in the world, especially for the beloved people of Ukraine, Israel, and Palestine."
+“Please, let us work for peace, pray for peace, pray intensely for peace.
+May the Lord intervene there, may the Lord help us to solve the problems and not continue with the passions that ultimately kill everyone.
+Let us pray for the Palestinian people, let us pray for the Israeli people, that peace may come,” was the impassioned appeal of the head of the Catholic Church.
+Pope Francis had previously also called for prayers “for all people who suffer because of the many wars in the world, especially for the beloved people in Ukraine, in Israel, and in Palestine.”

 "May the Lord intervene there, may the Lord help us to solve the problems and not continue with the passions that ultimately kill everyone."